bytescout/ByteScout-SDK-SourceCode/BarCode SDK/VB.NET/Generate Barcode from Service/WindowsService/README.md

 ## How to generate barcode from service for windows service in VB.NET and ByteScout Barcode SDK

-### Step By Step Tutorial: how to generate barcode from service for windows service in VB.NET
+### How to generate barcode from service for windows service in VB.NET: How To Tutorial

-Today we will explain the steps and algorithm of how to generate barcode from service and how to make it work in your application.
+Every ByteScout tool contains example VB.NET source codes that you can find here or in the folder with installed ByteScout product.
 ByteScout Barcode SDK was made to help with windows service in VB.NET.
-ByteScout Barcode SDK is the robost library (Software Development Kit) that is designed for automatic generation of high-quality barcodes for printing, electronic documents and pdf.
-All popular barcode types are supported from Code 39 and Code 129 to QR Code, UPC, GS1, GS-128, Datamatrix, PDF417, Maxicode and many others.
-Provides support for full customization of fonts, colors, output and printing sizes.
-Special tools are included to verify output quality and printing quality.
-Can add generated barcode into new or existing documents, images and PDF.
+ByteScout Barcode SDK is the fully featured library to generate barcodes.
+Supports QR Code, Code 39, Code 128, UPC, GS1, GS-128, PDF417, Datamatrix and many other barcode types.
+Includes various options for barcode generation to ensure output quality, add barcodes to new or existing pdf files and images.

-VB.NET code samples for VB.NET developers help to speed up the application's code writing when using ByteScout Barcode SDK.
-For implimentation of this functionality, please copy and paste code below into your app using code editor.
-Then compile and run your app.
-Writing VB.NET application typically includes multiple stages of the software development so even if the functionality works please test it with your data and the production environment.
+The SDK samples like this one below explain how to quickly make your application do windows service in VB.NET with the help of ByteScout Barcode SDK.
+Sample code in VB.NET is all you need.
+Copy-paste it to your the code editor, then add a reference to ByteScout Barcode SDK and you are ready to try it!
+Enjoy writing a code with ready-to-use sample VB.NET codes to add windows service functions using ByteScout Barcode SDK in VB.NET.

-ByteScout free trial version is available for FREE download from our website.
-Programming tutorials along with source code samples are included.
+Trial version of ByteScout is available for free download from our website.
+This and other source code samples for VB.NET and other programming languages are available.

 ## Contact Customer Support